segasi/from_des_to_subs_rep/README.md

 In [this link]((https://twitter.com/PolisParitaria/status/1492599356221964299)) you will find a summary with the main arguments and findings of the book (in Spanish).

 To learn more about the project of which this book is a part, click [here](https://sites.google.com/view/representacionparitaria/el-proyecto).

+Note: While in chapters 3 and 5 the analysis was done with `R`, in chapter 4 we used `Stata`.